hemanthpruthvi/PyAstroPol/README.md

 [PyAstroPol/Materials/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Materials)
 It has the refractive index data for different materials in a formatted manner.
 These files are loaded by the code to look-up the refractive index information of the given material.
 Users cas easily create such files using following easy steps.
 1. Download wavelength vs refractive index file as `.csv` from popular refractive index database [RefractiveIndexInfo](https://refractiveindex.info/).
-2. Rename the file to a material name which you can call e.g., for Aluminium the file name is `Al.csv`.
+2. Rename the file to an appropriate material name e.g., for Aluminium the file name is `Al.csv`.
 3. Copy the `.csv` file into `./Materials/` directory.
 4. Format the material file using provided function i.e., `formatMaterialFile(MaterialName)` (without file extensions).
+5. The material is ready to be used by the code e.g., `M1 = Surface(50, n2='Al', Mirror=True)`.

 [PyAstroPol/Docs/](https://github.com/hemanthpruthvi/PyAstroPol/tree/master/Docs)
 It contains documentation related codes and files.